lunelson/vsix-mirror-install/README.md

-# Local VS Code Extension Mirror
+# VSIX Mirror Install

-Keep a local mirror of your VS Code extensions and bulk-install them into VS Code forks (Cursor, Antigravity, etc.) without running a gallery service.
+Keep a local mirror of your VS Code extensions and bulk-install them into VS Code forks (Cursor, Antigravity, etc.).

 ## Features